7 clinical trial advertising do's and don'ts

 Do highlight other benefits of participating.

 Many clinical trial participants are motivated by the opportunity to help move research forward for their condition area.
-Highlighting volunteership in your ad copy can be one way to connect with patients by sticking to FDA guidelines.
+Highlighting altruism and volunteerism in your ad copy can be one way to connect with patients by sticking to FDA guidelines.

 If the goal of your clinical trial is to prove equivalence to an existing drug, be careful not to imply it's already been proven to work the same way or better.
 Use language that's as clear and accurate as possible to help patients understand the goal of your trial.

 Will your trial use a placebo?
 Or measure the effectiveness of an existing treatment against an investigational one?
 Help your audience understand what the trial will involve.
-You can also include helpful information like where the site is located, and the trial schedule.
+You can also include helpful information like where the sites are located and a typical schedule of visits and commitments.

-6. Don't address "personal attributes" in your ad copy for Facebook ads.
+Don't address "personal attributes" in your ad copy for Meta ads.

 Do include a summary of eligibility criteria.